-Datavideo SE-500 Video Switcher, an Inexpensive and Simple Option for Studio Production
+Datavideo SE-500 Video Switcher, an Inexpensive Option for Simple Studio Production

 Using a switcher is sometimes called spontaneous editing and the time savings over post production editing is HUGE.
 Let’s say you’re doing a 30 minute show.
-If you’re doing it studio technique, you get to the record stage and 30 minutes after starting, you have a completely finished show.
+If you’re doing it studio technique, 30 minutes after starting you have a completely finished show.
 On the other hand, editing a 30 minute show out of raw footage in any video editing program would take hours, even days or weeks.
 In the professional world, we always allow AT LEAST one hour of post-production time for every finished minute of video.
 30 minute show = 30 hours of editing MINIMUM.

-Churches, small eCommerce sites, and schools would all be good candidates for a machine like the SE-500 kit.
+Churches, small eCommerce sites, and schools would all be good candidates for a video studio using a machine like the SE-500 kit.

-In a large TV studio operations, you would need a switcher with 20, 40, even 80 inputs.
-You have all the cameras, multiple graphics generators, special effects generators, multiple video tape decks, multiple weather maps, satellites, etc. all plugged into the video switcher.
-This picture is an example of a switcher with a possible total of 31 inputs, the For-A HVS-3800HS.
-It retails for $66,999.95 at B&H Photo Supply.
+In a large TV studio operations, you would need a switcher with 20, or even 40 inputs.
+You have all the cameras, multiple graphics generators, special effects generators, multiple videotape decks, multiple weather maps, satellites, etc. all plugged into the video switcher.
+This picture is an example of a switcher with a possible total of 34 inputs, the Panasonic AV HS6000.
+It retails for a bit under $30K.
 Here’s a picture of it.

 Compare that massive beast to the subject of today’s post, the humble Datavideo SE-500, which has four inputs.
 Any four video sources can be plugged into it.
 Let’s say you have two cameras, a graphics generator and a video playback deck for inserting videos.
 Or, you could have three cameras and a graphics generator.
 For simple video productions, this is enough.
-A small switcher like this is also limited in terms of special effects but it doesn’t cost 67 grand either!
-This picture below is the switcher all by itself with out the monitors and mounting rack.
+A small switcher like this is also limited in terms of special effects, but it doesn’t cost 30 grand either!

 In addition to the four video inputs, the SE-500 has three audio inputs, two for microphones and the third for a CD player or tape deck.
 Each input has a slider control.
-Theoretically this means you can get by without buying a separate audio board.
+Theoretically, this means you can get by without buying a separate audio board.
 However, most people do, especially if you are doing talk shows with five or six people who all need a mic.
-It is also a bit easier logistically speaking to have the audio and video under separate controls with two people and not just one.
+It is also a bit easier logistically to have the audio and video under separate controls operated by two people and not just one.

 BIGGEST DRAWBACK